tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ---

 ## Thonny-py5mode > Motivation

-A new (Python 3) enviroment that emulates the Processing IDE, serving as a successor to Processing.py
+A new **Python 3** environment that emulates the Processing IDE, serving as a successor to Processing.py.

 <p>&nbsp;</p>